victorchall/EveryDream2trainer/doc/CONTRIBUTING.md

 ## Way to contribute without code

+* Join Discord and help other users with advice and troubleshooting.

 * Report bugs.
 Use the github template or report on discord in #help along with your logs.

 * Documentation.
 Is something confusing or missing?
 Contibute an update to documentation.